-Confidently Capture All Design Details in the Design Document
+Confidently Capture All Design Details in PCB Design Documentation

 The design document must capture all aspects of the design of a system.
 This includes the specification, design intent, design process and traceability back to the specification.
 Only then can the designer be confident that all relevant design information has been captured in one place.
 This paper is meant to be a guideline to prompt you to consider how to capture design details beyond the fabrication and assembly drawings.